 Implications for Practice: Recognition of the right, and obligation, of social workers to participate in professional and community associations in order to influence the development of social policies.

-Approved by the CASW Board
+These principles were approved by the CASW Board in March 2022